llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 ## Example

 This example assumes you have configured LLVM with the `AArch64` target enabled.
-This means `LLVM_TARGETS_TO_BUILD` must include `AArch64`, or be set to its default value of `all`.
+(It is enabled by default)

 * Open the file `llvm/lib/Target/AArch64/AArch64.td`.
 * Put your cursor on a use of the `SubtargetFeature` type.
-* In the top menus select "Go" then "Go to Definition".
+* In the menu bar, select "Go" then "Go to Definition".
-* You will be taken to `llvm/include/llvm/Target/Target.td`, where `SubtargetFeature` is defined.
+* This takes you to `llvm/include/llvm/Target/Target.td`, where `SubtargetFeature` is defined.

 ## Limitations